AICarope/Car-Price/README.md

   - Outlier Treatment:Remove or cap outliers in price, year, and odometer.
   - Non-Linear Models:Try tree-based models like Random Forest or Gradient Boosting to capture complex relationships.
   - Expand Features: Include features like drive, size, and type to improve model explanatory power.
-  - Apply Time Series analysis to expand insides and apply ARMA (statinary) or ARIMA (non-stationary) models.
+  - Apply Time Series analysis to expand insides and apply ARMA (stationary) or ARIMA (non-stationary) models.

 ---